Biden tells US to have confidence in banks after 2 collapse

 The president, speaking from the White House shortly before a trip to the West Coast, said he'd seek to hold those responsible accountable, and pressed for better oversight and regulation of larger banks.
 And he promised no losses would be borne by taxpayers.

 “We must get the full accounting of what happened,” he said.
-“American can have confidence that the banking system is safe."
+“Americans can have confidence that the banking system is safe."

 Biden also said management of the banks should be fired.
 “If the bank is taken over by the FDIC, the people running the bank should not work there anymore," he said, referring to the Federal Deposit Insurance Corp., the agency responsible for ensuring the stability of the banking system.